-SC cavity tests were made on an upgrade cryomodule using the Jefferson Lab Free Electron Laser (FEL).
+SC cavity tests were made on an upgrade cryomodule using the Jefferson Lab Free Electron Laser (FEL) and The Renaecence cryomodule in the Cryomodule Test Facility (CMTF).
 We began measurements first at low power (~mV/m) and then at operational levels (~ MV/m).
 For high power tests the existing LLRF system acted as the cavity interlocks.
 The drive and cavity signals were then routed to the digital system.
 Additionally a separate LO and clock were used making testing simpler.